Devmaticz/TileService/README.md

 Documentation

-You can read full documentation of this project at http://tileserver.readthedocs.io/.
+You can read full documentation of this project at home